MicrosoftLearning/mslearn-azure-ml/Instructions/02-Explore-Azure-Machine-Learning.md

 A quick way to author a model training pipeline is by using the **Designer**.

-> [!Note]
-> Pop-ups may appear throughout to guide you through the studio.
+> **Note**: Pop-ups may appear throughout to guide you through the studio.
 You can close and ignore all pop-ups and focus on the instructions of this lab.

 1. Select the **Designer** page from the menu on the left side of the studio.
 1. Select the **Regression - Automobile Price Prediction (Basic)** sample.